 Yes I know I’m addicted to the Corvette brand at the moment, the latest addition is the Exoto/Motorbox Chevrolet Corvette Sting Ray 327 L79.
-A model released back in early two thousand.
-To be honest I would have preferred the burgundy coloured with red pin-stripping offered on the tires by Exoto but the on sale price from Modellismo was too attractive to pass up, less than $70CND shipped.
+A model released back in the early two thousand.
+To be honest I would have preferred the burgundy coloured with red pin-stripping offered on the tires by Exoto but the on-sale price from Modellismo was too attractive to pass up, less than $70CND shipped.
 Already acquiring the C2 split-back window from AUTOart I wanted something a little more aggressive in coupe form, I think the side exhaust adds another element to the already aggressive lines of the C2.

 The exterior lines of the Corvette 327 L79 seem to mimic the 1:1 well from what I gather.
 Panel gaps on the model are decent, probably better than the original car.
-Paint is consistent throughout.
-Colour choice is one I prefer, but I’m not sure if one offered of the period.
+The paint is consistent throughout.
+The Colour choice is one I prefer, but I’m not sure if one offered of the period.
 Chrome work is above average and again consistent throughout.
 The model is dated in comparison to some of the later C2 releases, so headlights are fixed.
-Kudos to Exoto for painting the seam, it gives the impression of functional headlight.
-I was actually fooled at first, but upon closer inspection they revealed to be fixed.
+Kudos to Exoto for painting the seam, it gives the impression of the functional headlight.
+I was actually fooled at first, but upon closer inspection, they revealed to be fixed.
 Exterior badges and emblems are also replicated well, photos will elaborate more.

-The average price on this model today is around $100US.
+The average price of this model today is around $100US.
 Being a Corvette fan and recent call to expand my Corvette collection this one was a must.
 I’m sure I’ve missed some things that will make the true Corvette authority cringe.
 As always please bring any and all to my attention – comments are welcomed below.
 Maybe it isn’t for all but for a modest price the overall execution is there, and the attention to the finer detail is there as well.
 Pick one up you won’t regret your decision.
 Enjoy the pics!